 How to choose the best robot mop for you

 Currently, there are two categories of robot mops: devices that only mop and hybrid robots that mop and vacuum.
 Generally, both kinds range in price from under $200 to about $500.
 However, there are a few hybrid models that include features which drive the price up to $800.

 If there’s already a robot vacuum running around your home, a dedicated robot mop will complement it nicely.
-You’ll always want to run the vacuum before mopping to ensure your floors are free of dust and debris.
-A mop dragging a pile of wet dog hair around your floors will surely lead to streaks.
-It’s also gross.
-If you already own an iRobot Roomba s9+ or Roomba i7+, that sequence can happen automatically.
+Always vacuum before you mop.
+If you don’t, the mop will simply drag any dust or debris around and it can be counterproductive.
+Some brands will connect the appliances together so they schedule cleaning in the correct order.
+For instance, if you already own an iRobot Roomba s9+ or Roomba i7+, that sequence can happen automatically.
 The iRobot Braava jet m6 can be triggered to start mopping when either one of those vacuums finishes its work.

 For homes that have not yet adopted a robot vacuum, a hybrid robot vacuum and mop may be a better choice.
 The vacuum functions on many of the mid-to-high range 2-in-1s usually include Wi-Fi connectivity, customizable maps, single room cleaning, and no-go zones.
 Most of these functions transfer over to the mopping side and some add water flow control and no-mopping zones.
 Be aware that some hybrid robots are better at avoiding carpets and rugs in mopping mode than others.
 If your home has several rugs, a hybrid robot with no-mopping zones may be best for you.

 Robot mop tips

 - Clear the area before you mop.
 Just like robot vacuums, robot mops can get stuck and bump into obstacles as they clean, so move anything out of the way that might cause a problem.
 For instance, chairs can be difficult to navigate, so stack them if possible.